quick-escape

 Aboriginal and Torres Strait Islander Research

-ANROWS is committed to supporting Aboriginal and Torres Strait Islander-led research in line with National Outcome 3 of the National Plan: Indigenous communities are strengthened.
+ANROWS is committed to supporting Aboriginal and Torres Strait Islander-led research.

 Our work is also guided by the Warawarni-gu Guma statement delivered by Aboriginal and Torres Strait Islander leaders and scholars at the 2018 ANROWS National Research Conference Acting on Evidence.